 One major benefit is that chatbots save time for users.
 They shave down wait times to mere seconds in many instances.
 When it comes to routine customer activities within the banking, retail, and food and beverage sectors, chatbots are accepted gratefully.
 Whether in government or business, people can get their needs met, even potentially complex needs such as requesting or changing services and resolving billing issues.

 Business welcomes chatbots like valued family members

 There’s almost no limit to the uses that businesses find for chatbots.
 They have revolutionized customer contact centers, managing incoming communications and directing customers to appropriate services and resources.
 For internal functions, they can streamline and smoothe the onboarding of new employees.
 They can also help existing employees schedule vacations, sign up training, order new equipment and supplies, and conduct all manner of functions without calling for human intervention.

 Chatbots are on duty 24/7; they don’t take vacations or get into personal conflicts with colleagues.
 When it comes to the bottom line, they save costs and propel operational efficiencies that businesses could only dream of.
 Chatbots scale almost infinitely, and can preempt and solve potential problems across the enterprise.
 A business that is limited to human-only transactions sacrifices major advantages such as the flexibility to scale up or down.
 And the ability to keep accurate records of each interaction.
 Now they can provide simultaneous human-like, personalized, proactive service to millions of people.
-Businesses can pass along the savings they realize through usage of chatbots to customers.
+Businesses can pass along the savings they realize through the usage of a Universal Bot to customers.
 This increases their competitive advantage, while superior service boosts the value of the brand.